woohoolabs/yin/README.md

 [JSON:API](http://jsonapi.org) specification
 [reached 1.0 on 29th May 2015](http://www.programmableweb.com/news/new-json-api-specification-aims-to-speed-api-development/2015/06/10)
-and we also believe it is a big day for RESTful API-s as this specification can help you to make APIs more robust and future-proof.
+and we also believe it is a big day for RESTful APIs as this specification can help you make APIs more robust and future-proof.
 Woohoo Labs.
 Yin (named after Yin-Yang) was born to bring efficiency and elegance for your JSON:API servers.

 #### Features